fillwithjoy1/pixel-6-kernel/README.md

 - 150GB of free space
 - Internet good enough to download 130gb of files
 - Repo tool installed [here](https://source.android.com/setup/develop#installing-repo)
-- 16GB RAM
+- 16GB RAM (24GB+ for Windows)
-- Tip: If you are using WSL, make sure you move it to a external drive if you haven't done so.
+- Tip: If you are using WSL, make sure you dedicate enough memory to it.
+You can do this by going to C:/Users/<your user>/.wslconfig and setting `memory=16GB`

 Ready?
 Clone the repo and just run this command `"./build_kali_nethunter.sh"`.